metadata-research/yamz/README.md

 ## Exporting the dictionary

-The SeaIce API includes queries for importing and exporAsting database tables in JSON formatted objects.
+The SeaIce API includes queries for importing and exporting database tables in JSON formatted objects.
 This could be used to backup the entire database.
 Note however that imports must be done in the proper order in order to satisfy foreign key constraints.